 No B2B cold calling program is an island.
 It is imperative to have a strong cold calling program, and it couldn’t be possible without support from best practices and the right tools—ones you may already be equipped with and not even realize it.
+Here is how to begin using email marketing for cold calling.

 Using Email Marketing as a Sales Tool